-EMERGENCY PROCESSING CENTER (EPC) - Facility designated by the county to be used for the reception, temporary care and onward transportation of noncombatant evacuees.
 EMERGENCY PUBLIC INFORMATION (EPI) -Material designed to improve public knowledge or understanding of an emergency.

 EMERGENCY REPATRIATION - Mass evacuation of noncombatant U.S. citizens and their dependents to the continental United States from foreign countries under emergency conditions.
 EMERGENCY SUPPORT FUNCTION (ESF) - A functional annex in the County Emergency Operations Plan, State Emergency Operations Plan and National Response Plan which tasks local, state and federal agencies to provide and/or coordinate certain resources in response to emergencies or disasters.